bitrise-io/devcenter/_articles/en/code-signing/android-code-signing/android-code-signing-index.md

 tag:
 - android
 - code-signing
-summary: 'Before you distribute your app through Google Play Store, your APK file must be digitally signed.
+description: 'Before you distribute your app through Google Play Store, your APK file must be digitally signed.
 Find out the different ways of signing your Android app on Bitrise. '
 redirect_from: "/code-signing/android-code-signing/android-code-signing-procedures/"